Learning in Early Years

 The scheme is splits learning into 6 Phonic Phases.

-Learning in mathematics in our EYFS is highly focussed on developing understanding through the use of concrete objects.
-Pictorial and abstract concepts are taught and used to extend learning, always linked to the concrete objects.
-Teachers have a high level of understanding of how pupils learn to enable them to challenge and ensure learning is embedded, including routinely checking for understanding and therefore knowing what children's next steps are and how practitioners can modify activities or the environment to ensure their success.
+Learning in mathematics in our EYFS is highly focused on developing understanding through the use of concrete objects.
+Pictorial and abstract concepts are taught and used to extend learning, always linked to manipulatives and practical experiences.
+Teachers have a strong understanding of how young children learn, enabling them to challenge appropriately, check understanding routinely and carefully plan children’s next steps.
+Children explore number and shape through real-world contexts indoors and outdoors, building critical thinking and problem-solving skills.
+In Reception, key skills include learning to count, recognising and ordering numbers to 20, and exploring different representations of number.